-Sadly, it’s no longer about having a bed in a home.
-It’s about children having stability in a safe home; with foster carers who won’t give up on them; no matter how much they will push your buttons.
+Sadly, it’s no longer about having a bed in a home for many vulnerable children in care.
+It’s about children having stability in a safe house, with foster carers who won’t give up on them; no matter how much they will push your buttons.

-Verve fostering recruitment; screening in candidates; not screening out!
+Verve fostering recruitment, screening in candidates, not screening out!

 Not for Profit charities offer consistent training and support.

-Charities need foster carers who know what they need to do to help vulnerable children; and in turn, they have the support behind to do this.
-To achieve this standard, we know it will take time.
-Your decision to become a foster carer took time, often taking years to come to this decision; you waited for the ‘right time…So why rush?
+Charities need foster carers who know what to do to help vulnerable children.
+However, to do this, they need support.
+To achieve the high standard they are renowned for, we know it will take time.
+Often though, your decision to become a foster carer took time, often years.
+You waited for the right time, So why rush?

 If we take time, children’s placements are more likely to succeed.
 Sadly, every time a child has a broken foster home, they lose faith and trust in people; not surprisingly, children get used to being let down.
 These children deserve better; thus, Verve does things differently.

 Verve gives you a clearer idea of the criteria for fostering.